jhudsl/GDSCN_Book_Statistics_for_Genomics_Differential_Expression/docs/08-simplemodelfitting.md

 ## Overview

-Now that we are familiar with [`SummarizedExperiment`](summarizedexperiment.html#summarizedexperiment) and [design matrices](design-matrices.html#design-matrices), we can apply what we learned to the `airway` dataset.
+Now that you are familiar with [`SummarizedExperiment`](summarizedexperiment.html#summarizedexperiment) and [design matrices](design-matrices.html#design-matrices), you can apply what you learned to the `airway` dataset.

-Recall that the "airway" data is from an RNA-Seq experiment on four human airway smooth muscle cell lines treated with dexamethasone.
+Recall that the `airway` data is from an RNA-Seq experiment on four human airway smooth muscle cell lines treated with dexamethasone.
 You can learn more about the experiment in @Himes2014.

 ## Load & Prepare Data